 - Yuengling Oktoberfest

 - Von Trapp Oktoberfest, from the Von Trapp family.
-True story—after they fled Nazi Europe the Von Trapps settled in Vermont and opened a brewery and mountain lodge.
-(Read all about it in the post on my weekend in Vermont!)
+After they fled Nazi-occupied Europe the Von Trapps settled in Vermont and opened a brewery and mountain lodge.
 Their beers are some of my favorite American beers.
+They even host their own Oktoberfest celebration!

-Depending on what part of the country you live in will determine the options available to you as many local craft breweries produce their own version of “Oktoberfest” as well.
+What part of the country you live in will determine the Oktoberfest beer options available to you as many local craft breweries produce their own version of “Oktoberfest” as well.

-A popular beer option at Munich’s Oktoberfest is a radler—½ festbier and ½ lemon soda (not lemonade).
-This is not a cop-out!
-But is actually quite popular with the locals and I always start my long Oktoberfest days with one.
+Yet another idea: A popular beer option at Munich’s Oktoberfest is a radler—½ festbier and ½ lemon soda.
+This actually quite popular in Munich and I always start my long Oktoberfest days with one.

 Where to find Oktoberfest party beer?

 Another way to find Oktoberfest party beers near you is through beermenus.com.
-On this site you can input the beer you’re looking for along with your zip code to find which stores sell what.
+You can input the beer you’re looking for along with your zip code to find which stores sell what.
 From my experience it’s pretty accurate.
 Just pay attention under the name of each establishment to whether it says “Beer Store” or “Restaurant.”

 Not only am I a spokesperson for having a keg at your Oktoberfest party, I’m also a client.